-A C-reactive protein test to check for heart disease is not right for everyone.
-According to the American Heart Association, having a C-reactive protein test isn't recommended for the general population to screen for heart disease risk.
+However, according to the American Heart Association, this test isn't recommended for general screening for heart disease.
 And it might not be helpful in determining your heart attack risk, depending on your health and lifestyle choices.

 CRP tests for heart disease

-CRP may be a risk factor for heart disease.
-It's thought that as coronary arteries narrow, you'll have more CRP in your blood.
-A CRP test can't tell your doctor exactly where the inflammation is, though, so it's possible that a high CRP level could mean there's inflammation somewhere in your body other than your heart.
+It's thought that high hs-CRP levels in your blood are associated with narrowed coronary arteries.
+A CRP test can't tell your doctor where the inflammation is, though, so it's possible that a high hs-CRP level could mean there's inflammation somewhere other than your heart.

-There are no special preparations for a CRP test.
-However, if your doctor is checking your CRP level to find out your heart attack risk, you may need other blood tests that would require you to fast or follow other instructions.
-Talk to your doctor to see if you'll need any additional blood tests that will be done at the same time as your CRP test.
+There are no special preparations for either a standard CRP test or an hs-CRP test.
+However, if your blood is being drawn for other tests, as well, you may need to fast or follow other instructions.
+Ask your doctor if you're having other tests at the same time.

 Blood is drawn from a vein, usually from your arm.
-Before the needle is inserted, the puncture site is cleaned with antiseptic and an elastic band is wrapped around your upper arm.
-This causes the veins in your arm to fill with blood.
+Before the needle is inserted, an elastic band around your upper arm causes the veins in that arm to fill with blood, and the puncture site is cleaned with antiseptic.

 After the needle is inserted, a small amount of blood is collected into a vial or syringe.
 The band is then removed to restore circulation, and blood continues to flow into the vial.
 Once enough blood is collected, the needle is removed and the puncture site is covered with a pressure wrap.